 What’s new in business and sports events Montréal

-As 2025 barrels into 2026, there is, as always, no shortage of action on numerous fronts throughout Montréal’s business, sports, leisure, innovation and myriad other ecosystems.
+There is, as always, no shortage of action on numerous fronts throughout Montréal’s business, sports, leisure, innovation and myriad other ecosystems.
 Elegance and imagination were top of mind in the hotel sector with a raft of noteworthy openings and renovations.
 Several striking additions to the city’s wealth of venues were also newsworthy.
-Many major sporting events brought Montréal and visiting sports fans out in droves, and some big announcements for 2026 see the city building on that success.
-Additionally, Montréal was the proud recipient of a number of notable accolades for work in a variety of categories and sectors.
+Read on to catch up with what’s new and exciting in the city.

 New and reimagined hotels dominate the landscape

 From award-winning contemporary design to majestic old-world architecture, Montréal’s world-class hotels combine comfort, commerce and convening.
 The city is currently celebrating exciting news throughout its hotel industry, including the arrival of a number of innovative new hotels as well as the ambitious reinvention of iconic others.
+Learn more about Montréal’s rapidly expanding accommodations ecosystem here.

 Headline-stealing venues